andyyankai/psdr-jit/README.md

-# Do not use this branch for now, use the branch: stable
+# Do not use this branch for now, use the branch: main

 # psdr-jit
 Path-space differentiable renderer